Understanding Task Transfer in Vision-Language Models: Additional Results

 \subsection{Transfer to Spatio-Temporal Tasks}

 To study the effects of perception task transfer to video-based tasks, we evaluate the finetuned checkpoints on VSI Bench~\cite{yang2025thinking} which contains a series of spatio-temporal tasks\footnote{We do not include size estimation tasks from VSI-Bench in our analysis.}, such as Object Counting, Object Appearance Order and Route Planning.
 The benchmark comprises over 5,000 question-answer pairs derived from nearly 288 egocentric indoor videos drawn from public 3D-scene datasets.
 It evaluates how well multimodal models perceive, recall, and reason about spatial layouts from egocentric video.
-We limit this study to models Qwen-2.5VL 3B and 7B and tasks: Object Appearance Order (OAO), Object Counting (OC), Object Relative Distance (ORD), Route planning (RP), Object Relative Direction (ORDir).
-The results for the same are in Figure~\ref{fig:vsi_pgf}.
+We study this cross-modal transfer in the Qwen-2.5-VL 3B and 7B variants and limit the analysis to the following tasks: Object Appearance Order (OAO), Object Counting (OC), Object Relative Distance (ORD), Route planning (RP), Object Relative Direction (ORDir).
+The results are shown in Figure~\ref{fig:vsi_pgf}.
 Consistent with our previous findings, we note that \textit{Relative Reflectance} emerges as a donor task and \textit{Forensic Detection} acts as a pirate task.
 Moreover, we identify \textit{Object Counting} as a sponge task while \textit{Object Appearance Order} and \textit{Object Relative Distance} act as sieve tasks.